Do You Know The 4 Key Differences Between Progesterone and Progestins?

 Progestins/progestogens mimic the effect of the natural hormone, but they are not identical to that produced in the body and so not recognised by it as such.

-Progesterone is immediately identified by the body as natural to it, as the right fit so to speak, but the synthetics are not.
+Progesterone is immediately identified by the body as natural to it, but the synthetics are not.

 Difference No 3

 This is a crucially important one.
-Natural progesterone has not been identified with any side effects, but the synthetics have a whole host that are associated with them.
+Bioidentical progesterone has not been identified with side effects, but the synthetics have a whole host that are associated with them.

 They are known to increase risks in hormonally related cancer such as in the breast, uterus and ovary and disorders of blood clotting.